gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 #### Assembling the Team

-The next step is to form the team of thirteen iconographers, understanding that some changes to the roster may occur here and there as the project unfolds in the coming years.
+The next step is to finish forming the team of thirteen iconographers, understanding that some changes to the roster may occur here and there as the project unfolds in the coming years.

 It is important to assemble the full team up front in order to ensure a stylistic balance, and also for more pragmatic reasons.
 On the one hand, many